 This program is for you if you like flexibility to use recipes that you have found but desire a bit more flexibility with the planning piece.
 It will take a bit of time on the front end to import recipes that you have floating around your kitchen, although their browser plug-in makes this quick for recipes found on the internet.
 You can also share recipes with friends which makes for easy family sharing and meal-planning teamwork!

-We love this program for those that want FREEEDOM, but probably not for the “just tell me what to do” kind.
+This program is great if you want FREEDOM, but not if you’re the “just tell me what to do” kind.

 Specific health considerations

-As a dietitian, I see many families who are following a therapeutic diet (AIP, GAPS, etc.) or have varying food preferences, or allergies/sensitivities in the house.
+As a dietitian, I see many families who are following a therapeutic diet (AIP, GAPS, etc.), or various allergies/sensitivities.
 It’s hard enough to get dinner on the table- not to mention accommodate everyone’s different needs and preferences.

 $6-$14/month.
 They also offer a 30-day money back guarantee